 A Business Analyst who is shortly referred as a BA plays a very drastic and important role in SCRUM.

 This person is the link between the product owner/customer and the technical IT team.
 Though we have come across several tutorials on our website on BA, this tutorial will somehow be a unique one and will explain to you the importance of BA in SCRUM.

 Responsibilities of a BA

-There are several Role of Business Analysts in Scrum and there are certain responsibilities which a BA should adhere to.
+There are several Roles of Business Analysts in Scrum and there are certain responsibilities to which a BA should adhere to.

 Few selective ones among them are mentioned below.

 - Grooming the product backlog based on the prioritization provided by the product owner.

 - Analyzing the customer needs and finding the solutions to address them.

 - Creating the requirements in the form of user stories with appropriate acceptance criteria.